gapitio/ga-component/README.md

 This component handles GA drawings of SLD components.

 This component is created based around the gaHandler function and requires all elements to be included.
-The element list will be listed below.
+The [element list](#svg-element) is listed below.

 This component is used with Grafana specific to the plugin: [htmlgrapics](https://grafana.com/grafana/plugins/gapit-htmlgraphics-panel/).